-- Of Mississippi’s Medicare beneficiaries, 22 percent are eligible due to a disability, rather than age.
+- Of Mississippi’s Medicare beneficiaries, almost 19% are eligible due to a disability, rather than age.

-- Nearly a quarter of Mississippi Medicare beneficiaries are enrolled in Medicare Advantage plans.
+- Nearly 35% of Mississippi Medicare beneficiaries are enrolled in Medicare Advantage plans.

 - In Mississippi, 65 insurers offer Medigap plans, and insurers are required to offer all plans to beneficiaries under age 65.

-- Nearly half of Mississippi Medicare beneficiaries have stand-alone Medicare Part D prescription drug plans.
+- More than three-quarters of Mississippi Medicare beneficiaries have Medicare Part D coverage, either stand-alone or integrated with Advantage plans.

 Medicare enrollment in Mississippi

-As of September 2020, there were 609,420 people with Medicare in Mississippi.
-That’s more than 20 percent of the state’s population, compared with about 19 percent of the United States population enrolled in Medicare.
+As of mid-2022, there were 617,431 people with Medicare in Mississippi.
+That was nearly 21% of the state’s population, compared with about 19% of the United States population enrolled in Medicare.

 For most people, filing for Medicare benefits goes along with turning 65; most Americans become eligible for premium-free Medicare Part A when they turn 65, and are either automatically enrolled (if they’re already receiving Social Security benefits) or can apply for coverage starting three months before they turn 65.

 But Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or when a person has ALS or kidney failure.
-Nationwide, 15 percent of all Medicare beneficiaries are eligible due to disability, but 22 percent of people with Medicare in Mississippi are under the age of 65 and disabled.
-This is the highest rate in the nation, although Mississippi is tied with Alabama, Arkansas, and Kentucky, all of which also have 22 percent of their Medicare beneficiaries eligible due to disability.
+Nationwide, about 12% of all Medicare beneficiaries are eligible due to disability, but almost 19% of people with Medicare in Mississippi are under the age of 65 and disabled.

 Medicare Advantage in Mississippi